Skip to content

 Permanent1 month3 months6+ months

-Cepeda’s team also analyzed 184 articles on the spacing effect (Cepeda et al., 2006) and found spaced practice boosts long-term retention by up to 200% versus massed practice.
-That’s one of the most replicated results in cognitive psychology.
+Cepeda’s team also pooled 184 articles on the spacing effect (Cepeda et al., 2006) and found spaced practice boosts long-term retention by up to 200% over massed practice.
+That’s one of the most replicated results in all of cognitive psychology.

-Did you know?
-The “3-5-7 method” trending on study TikTok recycles Cepeda’s spacing principle but picks arbitrary day gaps.
-For any exam longer than a week out, scale your first review to 10-20% of the retention window.
-LearnClash’s 7-day and 90-day gaps match this scaling for weekly and semester retention.
+The “3-5-7 method” trending on study TikTok recycles Cepeda’s spacing principle and then pins it to arbitrary day gaps.
+For any exam more than a week out, scale your first review to 10-20% of the retention window instead.
+LearnClash’s 7-day and 90-day gaps already match that scaling for weekly and semester goals.

-Here’s what cramming really is.
-Dozens of repetitions stuffed into one night, with the spacing removed.
-Your brain never has to fight to retrieve anything, so no durable memory forms.
+Strip the spacing out of all this and you get cramming.
+Dozens of repetitions crushed into one night, back to back, with no forgetting in between, which means your brain never once has to fight to retrieve anything and so it never lays down a durable trace.
 You feel prepared.
-You fail the test next semester on the same material.
+Then you fail the test next semester on the same material.

 And this is why spacing is the first study tip any learning-science guide opens with.
 For the complete science plus the SM-2 algorithm story, see our full spaced-repetition guide.
 For LearnClash’s own 7-day and 90-day retention data, see the LearnClash SRS retention curve.
 For the tool-by-tool comparison, see our Anki and Quizlet breakdown, or our Quizlet spaced-repetition test for whether the free tier actually qualifies.